corda/samples-kotlin/Features/confidentialIdentity-whistleblower/README.md

     flow start BlowWhistleFlow badCompany: BadCompany, investigator: TradeBody

-To see the whistle-blowing case stored on the whistle-blowing node, run:
+To see the whistle-blowing case stored on the BraveEmployee node, run:

-    run vaultQuery contractStateType: net.corda.examples.whistleblower.states.BlowWhistleState
+    run vaultQuery contractStateType: net.corda.samples.whistleblower.states.BlowWhistleState

+You should see something similar to the following:

     [ {
       "badCompany" : "C=KE,L=Eldoret,O=BadCompany",